tocco934/aws-foundry-ssl/README.md

 ### Fixes and Features

 - Fix: S3 bucket ACL permissions were updated for the stricter [default policy](https://aws.amazon.com/about-aws/whats-new/2022/12/amazon-s3-automatically-enable-block-public-access-disable-access-control-lists-buckets-april-2023/) as of circa April 2023
+- Fix: S3 permissions and configuration was changed in Foundry 11
-- Fix: New default AMI security seems to necessitate `sudo` in a few more places
+- Fix: New default AMI security seems to necessitate `sudo` in the install script
-- Fix The SSL CertBot didn't work on initial startup (but please be aware of the 5-per-week issuance in case of redeploying multiple times)
+- Fix: LetsEncrypt SSL certbot didn't work on initial startup
+  - Please be aware of the 5-certificates-per-week maximum issuance in case of redeploying multiple times when setting up or if testing things
+  - I had to learn a lot about systemd timers, in this case splitting certbot into two timers for the one service
+  - Note that certbot _must_ be run after the domain is set up.
+I've allowed a 30s buffer, but if say CloudFormation takes longer to set up Route53 it may fail
 - Fix: Seemed to be a conflict between running the install scripts on the EC2 and CloudFormation setting up the DNS
-  - Timer script now tests that the domain is not "empty string", and also makes sure the recordset exists before it tries to upsert it
+  - DNS script now tests that the domain is not "empty string", and also makes sure the recordset exists before it tries to upsert it to avoid conflict with CloudFormation
 - Fix: Fixed legacy option warning in `certbot`'s CLI call
 - Fix: Some AWS Route53 issues where a `.` needed to be on the end of the domain
 - Uplift: `yum` calls were changed use `dnf`. `yum` itself [is deprecated](https://github.com/rpm-software-management/yum) in favour of `dnf`.
 - Uplift: All legacy `crontab` timers have been migrated to [`systemd` timers](https://wiki.archlinux.org/title/Systemd/Timers)
-- Uplift: Node install script [was deprecated](https://github.com/nodesource/distributions) and so now it installs with `dnf`
+- Uplift: Node install script [was deprecated](https://github.com/nodesource/distributions); Instead it installs with `dnf`
-- Uplift: `amazon-linux-extras` [no longer exists](https://aws.amazon.com/linux/amazon-linux-2023/faqs/); Instead install `nginx` via `dnf`
+- Uplift: `amazon-linux-extras` [no longer exists](https://aws.amazon.com/linux/amazon-linux-2023/faqs/); Instead it installs `nginx` with `dnf`
 - Uplift: Tidied up some other bits and pieces, added a few extra echoes to help diagnose logging
-- Uplift: `t3` instances are fine, but `t3a` instances are cheaper for very similar workloads so they're now the default
+- Uplift: `t3a` instances are fine, but `t4g` instances are cheaper for very similar workloads so they're now the default
-  - I found Foundry would run on a `.micro` instance, but it'd also run out of memory and cause the EC2 to freak out.
-This resulted in CPU usage (and hosting costs) to spiral out of control
+  - I found Foundry would _just_ run on a `.micro` instance, but it'd also run out of memory and cause the EC2 to freak out.
+This resulted in CPU usage (and hosting costs) to spiral out of control, so I removed that size
-  - I've also added ARM-based `t4g` instances as an option, which are cheaper (ever so slightly) than the `t3` and `t3a` equivalents
   - `m6`-class instances added for people who are made of moneybags, replacing the older `m4` instances
 - New: Send certbot's update logs to CloudWatch
-- New: Can choose to stop LetsEncrypt running if you're trying to get it to deploy and you don't want to run into the certificate exhaustion.
+- New: Can choose to _not_ request LetsEncrypt SSL if you're trying to get it to deploy and you don't want to run into the certificate exhaustion.
 See https://letsencrypt.org/docs/duplicate-certificate-limit/

 ### Future Considerations